Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Procedure-comments.md

 # Procedure as of 27-05-2025

+What is missing in the Xtehr and present in zib 2024?

+zib: Procedure.Requester::HealthProfessional.
+zib: Procedure.ProcedureMethod
+zib: Procedure.ProcedureType

+What is missing in the zib 2024 and is present in the Xtehr dataset:
+EHDSProcedure.complication
+EHDSProcedure.description
+EHDSProcedure.identifier
+EHDSProcedure.note
+EHDSProcedure.outcome
+EHDSProcedure.subject.

+There is a  zib for patient, and there is also a reference zib for outcome, but it is not specifically connected to the Procedure zib.
+This zib exists:  UitkomstVanZorg-v3.3.1(2024NL) which could be used to describe a certain outcome of an intervention.

 | zib                                                       | xtehr                          | type_zib   | type_xtehr      | card._zib   | card._xtehr   |
 |:----------------------------------------------------------|:-------------------------------|:-----------|:----------------|:------------|:--------------|
 | Procedure                                                 | EHDSProcedure                  |            |                 |             | 0..*          |